 Growing to a family of four has, overall, been easier than I was expecting.
 The main difference is that I am more confident as a mother.
 I’m not paranoid and stressed all the time the way I was when my first child was a baby and that has truly made aHUGE difference.
 The second thing that has helped immensely is the fact that my husband & I have already been through it together once.
 We know the stresses a new baby puts on marriage and we’ve learned how to communicate our needs to one another as we go through the adjustment stage again.
 We’ve learned to be patient, and also how to take intentional husband/wife time, even when we’re unable to go out on dates.
 These changes have made all the difference in the world!

-bonus! – Create a customized book for the new big brother and big sister.
+You could also create a customized book for the new big brother and big sister.

 Are you planning on giving big brother or big sister gifts to the older siblings when baby is born?
 What gift(s) will you give them?
 Here are our favorite meaningful ideas!